Andreja28/FES-API/README.md

 ```

-Response if the job is finished:
+Response if the job is finished or if it's not yet run:

 ```json
 {